What is the maximum shelf-life of flour and wheat? That is what you should be asking yourself if you want to be food prepping rockstar.

 Ding, ding, ding, and the winner is the wheat berry.
 Whole wheat kernels with the husk removed are perfect for emergency food rations or in the survival pantry.
 Not only do they store for 30+ years, but they are also more useful.

-With the wheat berry, you are getting the best of both worlds, the nutrition of whole wheat and decades of shelf-life.
-Not to mention you can do much more with the whole kernel than with flour.
+With the wheat berry, you are getting the best of both worlds, the nutrition of whole wheat, and decades of shelf-life.
+You can do much more with the whole kernel than with flour.

 Wheat Berry Uses

 Wheat berries can be milled into flour, popped, cracked, or cooked like porridge.
 If the wheat is still viable, it can also be sprouted.
 Sprouting wheat is an excellent tool for your survival arsenal.

 Imagine being stuck in your bug-out location with two feet of snow on the ground.
 You’ve been eating canned spam and rice for days with no fresh produce.
 You put wheat berries in a ball jar with water and two days later you have a mound of fresh nutrious greens.
 Sprouting is a survavalist’s secret weapon.Scott, Ready Squirrel

 Whole Wheat Berries have a maximum shelf-life of 30 years if stored in Oxygen-free storage. *See Chart #1 Shelf-life of Wheat.

 If you have the option, store whole wheat berries and not milled flour.